LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
-Legend State uses observables.
+The core primitive is the observable.
 Some call this concept signals.
-I think of observables as signals with hierarchy.
+I think of them as signals with hierarchy.

 You can create observables from any data structure - objects, arrays, primitives.
-The $ suffix is just a convention to indicate it's an observable.
+We use a $ suffix just as a convention to indicate it's an observable.
 -->

 ---